uploadcare/file-uploader/uploader/README.md

 The variable value should be a correct JSON value.
 Strings should be taken in quotes.
 We use the `1` or `0` numbers to define boolean flags.

-Any configuration value can be defined and redefined at any DOM tree-level regarding CSS selector specificity.
+Any configuration value can be defined and redefined at any DOM-tree level regarding CSS selector specificity.

 More details about configuration parameters you can find [here](../upload-blocks/docs/configuration/).